 The University assumes no liability by the granting of vehicle parking or operating privileges.
 The University assumes no responsibility for the care or protection of vehicles or contents while operated or parked on University property.

-- Temporary hang-tags may be issued by campus safety to campus visitors for up to five days at no charge.
-The driver of the vehicle must obtain a temporary hang-tag that will show the expiration date of the temporary hang-tag.
-The driver of the vehicle must show a driver’s license, registration and proof of insurance to obtain a temporary hang-tag.
-The driver must also provide the name, campus address and telephone number of the person he or she is visiting on campus in addition to his or her own contact telephone number.
+- Temporary parking permits may be issued by campus safety to campus visitors, on a case-by-case basis, at no charge.
+The driver of the vehicle must ensure that the temporary parking permit is clearly displayed within their vehicle when they park on campus.
+The driver of the vehicle must provide their contact information, and present a current driver’s license and proof of insurance to obtain a temporary parking permit.
+The driver must also provide the name, campus address and telephone number of the person they are visiting on campus.

-- Bus and large vehicle parking is designated to the Conant parking area, with the direction and assistance of campus safety.
+- Bus and large vehicle parking is normally designated to the area near the Conant Performing Arts Center, however, this may change depending on availability and other campus events.

 Any individual receiving a parking or traffic citation may log on to the portal at https:// www.permitsales.net/OU to request a hearing on the citation, complete a citation appeal form or make a payment online.